 Annie Sloan Chalk Paint was the first decorative chalk paint to hit it big.
 Many early adopters have their favorites colors that they continue to work with to this day.
 Some colors like Graphite or Amsterdam Green are amazing right out of the can.

-The marketplace is now filled with many competitors.
+The marketplace is now filled with many competitors – including our own chalk style paint.
 While not all paint is created equally there are a few brands like Fat Paint , General Finishes or House&Canvas Furniture Paint, who offer similar results but with a different color pallet and at a different price point.
 The reason why many people will take a quart of Fat Paint over Annie Sloan Chalk Paint is sometimes price – but more often it comes down to color selection.

 Compared to some of the modern chalk-style paint lines out there – the 2018/2019 Annie Sloan Chalk Paint Colors look a little dated – or perhaps geared for a very specific audience.

 Cait has used Annie Sloan Chalk Paint extensively over the years.
 Some colors like Graphite she has never fell out of love with.
 For some of the bolder colors she has moved on to other lines of paint and finishes to get the results she wants.
 This wasn’t an option early on in her custom work career.
 In order to get the right look for the room where the piece she was working on was going – she began to painstakingly document custom color mix ratios.

 Unfortunately chalk paint is not like latex paint in the sense that you can’t go to the Home Depot and ask them to mix a color for you.
 In order to color match chalk paint to a wall color or to make it a little more subdued there is no choice but to mix paint color’s.
 Adding white to soften a color is probably the most common customization.
 Some people end up buying a color that’s closest to the one they want and are disappointed when it doesn’t look as good as they imagine.